 The underwater environment and the adventurous sport of scuba diving provides us with an incredibly beautiful workplace and you’re never going to be short of content to showcase what you do to potential customers.

 Becoming an Instructor is a great achievement.
-It takes time, dedication and hard work to build up the necessary pre-requisite qualifications and diving experience to enroll on an IDC.
+It takes time, dedication and hard work to build up the necessary pre-requisite qualifications and diving experience to enrol on an IDC.
 The PADI IDC is the most comprehensive Instructor level training program in the industry and is great preparation for your future career.

 In the end, it all comes down to one thing – being prepared!
 The real journey begins the day you receive your teaching status and conduct your first course.
 Having the benefit of team teaching alongside someone with considerably more experience offers invaluable benefits to any aspiring dive instructor.